javierbrea/eslint-plugin-boundaries/README.md

           "from": ["helpers"],
           // ...disallow importing this type of elements "disallow": ["modules", "components"],
+          // ..for this kind of imports (applies only when using TypeScript) "importKind": "value",
           // ...and return this custom error message "message": "Helpers must not import other thing than helpers" },